thebicycarl/big_or_small_house/PLAN.md

     - ~~comparison calcs~~
     - need to re-work to have the cheaper loan payoff amounts the total house price, for every time after the first
     - and add the deposit amount to the expensive house equity
+    - separate out each calculation into its own module js file
 - build html page to take the inputs, and display outputs
 - style page and make usable without graphs
 - add in error handling for loan terms that never pay off